JuanGiacalone/valorizer-fuzzy-rules-system/README.md

     -> Basic Mamdani inference system for valuating PC´s.

-    -> Created for learning porpouses.
+    -> Created for learning purposes.

     -> Coded and commented in Spanish for institutional policies.